José Batlle y Ordóñez: New Colorado platforms

 Various Colorado Party platforms were also drafted and/or adopted during Batlle's first presidency.
 In September 1905 the Colorado Executive Committee and the Colorado legislators entrusted Pedro Manini Rios (the leader of the young Colorados) to draft a pre-electoral manifesto that would serve as a party program.
 Manini summed up Colorado accomplishments in 40 years of power and outlined a 5-point program.
 This included constitutional reform, concern for labor, economic self-sufficiency, increase of rural population, and reduction of taxes on consumption.
-As noted by one study however, "None of the points proposed anything specific.
+According to one study however, "None of the points proposed anything specific.
 For example, the labor plank invoked the standard consoling fiction "It is an exaggeration to present these problems in our society in the almost dreadful terms in which they are agitated ... in some European societies."
 In 1907 Jose Espalter was tasked with drawing up a party program that would include constitutional refor, separation of Church and State, municipal autonomy, and labor legislation.
 The program favored reduction of consumption taxes and the enacting of progressive taxation, not of the magnitude that would despoil private fortunes but rather "a limited and moderate progression, whose rate oscillates between certain limits."
 In addition, the State had a right to intervene in labor questions, but "It is a matter of elevated inspiration and exquisite tact."
 At the end of the Batlle's first government in February 1907, the National Convention of the Colorado Party met and formulated a declaration of principles.
 These were "Reform of the Constitution; universal suffrage, that is, authorization to vote in favor of all citizens; election of the President of the Republic directly by the people; proportional representation of the parties; autonomous municipalities; the rights of assembly and association are not expressly enshrined in the Constitution and that gap must be filled; separation: of Church and State; easy naturalization of foreigners; decrease in consumption taxes, establishing instead a progressive tax; solution of problems related to capital and labor, within the limits of justice, law and freedom."